-Mary Lois beat the oil and sugar together first, then blended the dry ingredients in a separate bowl.
-She added eggs to the oil mixture, then alternately mixed in the dry ingredients.
-Finally, she folded in vanilla, apples and pecans, and poured the cake batter into a bundt pan that had been greased and floured.
+Beat the oil and sugar together first, then blend the dry ingredients in a separate bowl.
+Add eggs to the oil mixture, then alternately mix in the dry ingredients.
+Finally, fold in vanilla, apples and pecans, and pour the cake batter into a bundt pan (ad) that has been greased and floured.

-She baked the cake at 300 degrees for one hour and fifteen minutes, so I followed her directions exactly.
+Bake the cake at 300 degrees for one hour and fifteen minutes.
 And guess what?
-It turned out perfectly!
-Just the smell alone took me down memory lane in an instant.
+It turns out perfectly!
+Just the smell alone takes me down memory lane in an instant.

 Fresh Apple Cake smells so amazing when it’s cooking, you’ll want to make one everyday.
 After tasting this delicious cake, you’ll be begging for more!